lateral/minkowski/README.md

 - It is possible to store intermediate word vectors using the _checkpoint_ command line argument.
 - It is possible to specify the power to which the unigram distribution is raised for negative sampling.

+To understand the hyperboloid model of hyperbolic space and how to compute distances between points, please see [Gradient descent in hyperbolic space](https://arxiv.org/abs/1805.08207).

 ### Installation

 In order to build the executable, a recent C++ compiler and CMake need to be